productteams/brightworkers/site/content/products.md

   heading: Monthly subscriptions
   description: >-
     We make it easy to make beautiful structures a part of your life.
-Choose one of our annual subscription plans to receive great painters at your doorstep whenever you need a touch-up.
+Choose one of our annual subscription plans to receive great restorers at your doorstep whenever you need a touch-up.
 Contact us about more details and payment info.
   plans:
     - description: Perfect for the apartment owners who likes to have their properties looking the best all year long.
       items:
-        - 3 lbs of coffee per month
+        - visit by restorer for touch-up once per month
-        - Green or roasted beans"
+        - Exterior or Interior"
-        - One or two varieties of beans"
+        - One or two coatings"
       plan: Small
       price: '50'
-    - description: 'Great for avid drinkers, java-nsoving couples and bigger crowds'
+    - description: 'Great for small property owners, home-owners with large houses/ multiple dwellings'
       items:
-        - 6 lbs of coffee per month
+        - visit by restorer once per month
-        - Green or roasted beans
+        - Exterior & Interior
-        - Up to 4 different varieties of beans
+        - Up to 4 different coatings
       plan: Big
-      price: '80'
+      price: '100'
-    - description: Want a few tiny batches from different varieties?
-Try our custom plan
+    - description: Great for Apartment Management Companies with lots of units
       items:
-        - Whatever you need
+        - Visit by restorer Whenever you need
-        - Green or roasted beans
+        - Exterior & Interior
-        - Unlimited varieties
+        - Unlimited coatings
-      plan: Custom
+      plan: Premiere
-      price: '?'
+      price: '200'
 ---